 Not to forget, we also have a 50,000 point certificate

 Sharon was targeted for the 100,000 point offer to upgrade her SPG AMEX (Bonvoy AMEX) card to the Marriott Bonvoy Brilliant card.
-We jumped on that instead of signing up for the CNB Crystal Infinite card, which is a decision I’m still not sure about.
 The one good thing was that I upgraded the card right around the card anniversary.
 So I had to pay the full annual fee but I also received the free night certificate at any hotel up to 50,000 points almost immediately.

 Because I didn’t think this through in advance, which is so unlike me, we’re stuck with free night certificates worth different point values.
 To maximize the value of those certificates, I’d like to use them for hotels worth 25,000, 35,000 and 50,000 points respectively.
 To maximize the value of my marriage and having Sharon continue to let me plan our vacations, I’m guessing that I’m going to use them at whatever hotels are best for our plans and possibly losing out on some of the value.

-Since the annual fees for the cards with the lower two value certificates are less than $100 each, I’m sure I can find a hotel where we at least break even and still manage to use them up before they expire.
+Since the annual fees for the cards with the lower two value certificates are under $100 each, I’m sure I can find a hotel where we at least break even and still manage to use them up before they expire.